diegopacheco/diegopacheco-architecture-library/src/philosofy/DEFENSIVE.md

 }
 ```

-You see that there is validations.
-We dont blindly trust the input.
+You see that there are validations.
+We do not blindly trust the input.
 We check if the price is negative.
 If it is, we throw an exception.
 This is defensive programming in action.